kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Jenkins.md

 - 100 builds/d/worker (from builder takes 15 mins each)
 - results = 5000/100
 - Consider busy hour and lazy hour
-- Horizontally Scale Services: Consider our system can scale as needed, we can add more workers during peak hours and remove during lazy hours
+- **Horizontally Scale Services**: Consider our system can scale as needed, we can add more workers during peak hours and remove during lazy hours
-- Vertically Scale Service: We can get more powerful machines that could improve time to build down from 15 mins to 10 mins.
+- **Vertically Scale Service**: We can get more powerful machines that could improve time to build down from 15 mins to 10 mins.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTk0NjM3NTMsLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbNTAyNTE5Nzg0LC0yMDg4NzQ2NjEyXX0=
 -->